botscrew-projects/bot-framework-core/README.md

 	}
 ```

-Containers are a used as an entry for your requests they redirect your request based on their contents and *ChatUser`s* object state.
+Containers are a used as an entry for your requests, they redirect them to appropriate processors based on their contents and *ChatUser`s* state.

 2) Create classes with annotations @PostbackProcessor, @TextProcessor, @LocationProcessor
 > **Note:**
    `PostbackContainer` has one more constructor with spliterator parameter
 >

 If the class is located inside of the package we have specified inside of appropriate container bean is annotated with one of this annotations,
 its methods are going to be used as a as processors for text messages submitted to appropriate container.